thehackersdeck/shrink-rs/README.md

 - 64-bit integers have an implicit stop because Shrink doesn't expect integers larger than 64-bit.
 And this allows shrink to use 9 bytes for full 64-bit integers instead of 10.

 - [Removing octet redundancy like in VLQ encoding](https://en.wikipedia.org/wiki/Variable-length_quantity#Removing_redundancy)

+- Signed integers use the same LEB128 conversion as the unsigned integers so there is no need for two's complement operations.
+The only consideration is sign extending the compressed value.

 ### SIMPLE EXAMPLE